babylonlabs-io/rollup-bsn-contracts/SPEC.md

 **Expected Behaviour:** Finality contracts MUST implement this handler with the following verification logic:

+1. **System Activation Check**: Ensure the BSN system is activated before processing public randomness commitments:
+   - Load the contract configuration to get `bsn_activation_height`
+   - Verify that `start_height >= bsn_activation_height`
+   - Return `ContractError::BeforeSystemActivation` if the system is not yet activated

-1. **Rate Limiting Check**: Enforce rate limiting for the finality provider:
+2. **Rate Limiting Check**: Enforce rate limiting for the finality provider:
    - Call the rate limiting function with the finality provider's BTC public key and current block environment
    - Return `ContractError::RateLimitExceeded` if the rate limit is exceeded
    - This check MUST occur before any other validation to prevent resource consumption

-2. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed by querying the Babylon Genesis chain through gRPC:
+3. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed by querying the Babylon Genesis chain through gRPC:
    - Use `query_grpc` to call `/babylon.btcstaking.v1.Query/FinalityProvider`
      with the `fp_pubkey_hex` parameters